 Crystal O’Guin Faculty Profile

 Crystal O’Guin, DNP, CRNA is an Assistant Professor in the Georgetown University Doctor of Nurse Anesthesia Practice Program.
-She is the course director for Introduction to Nurse Anesthesia, Advanced Principles of Anesthesia II, and Advanced Principles of Anesthesia III.
+She is the course director for Introduction to Nurse Anesthesia, Advanced Principles of Anesthesia II, Advanced Principles of Anesthesia III, Health Policy, and Evidence Based Research Methods I and II.
 Dr. O’Guin team-teaches in courses throughout the program in both the classroom and simulation lab.
 She oversees doctoral research projects as a first reader and advisor to Georgetown DNAP students.
-Dr. O’Guin is the Research Co-Director for the DNAP program where she oversees the construction and development of the research coursework, IRB submission, and project evolution for the doctoral students.
+Dr. O’Guin is the Research Director for the DNAP program where she oversees the construction and development of the research coursework, IRB submission, and project evolution for the doctoral students.

 Dr. O’Guin graduated from the University of Tennessee Health Science Center DNP program in Memphis, TN.
 As a DNP student, she explored postoperative cognitive dysfunction in the elderly and completed her doctoral project on ‘Acupressure in the prevention of postoperative nausea and vomiting’ (Thweatt, K., O’Guin, C., Finder, S.).